To Select a program of interest to explore trade schools that match your goals.

 Vet techs work in diverse settings, including private practices, specialty hospitals, zoos, wildlife centers, and research facilities.

-Accredited vet tech programs blend medical science, animal physiology, and clinical experience to prepare you for state licensure and immediate employment.
+Accredited vet tech programs blend medical science, animal physiology, and clinical experience.
+Programs often prepare students for state licensure and entry-level roles, depending on local requirements.

 Core areas of study: